lewoudar/trogon-todo/README.md

   $ todo clear-db

 Options:
+  --version   Show the version and exit.
-  --help  Show this message and exit.
+  -h, --help  Show this message and exit.

 Commands:
-  clear-db  Clear the database.
-  create    Creates a todo.
-  delete    Delete todos given their IDs. get       Gets todo information by its id. list      List todos. update    Updates a todo.
+  clear-db            Clear the database. create              Creates a todo. delete              Delete todos given their IDs. get                 Gets todo information by its id. install-completion  Install completion script for bash, zsh and fish... list                List todos. tui                 Open Textual TUI. update              Updates a todo.
 ```

 And if it is still not clear, you can use this command to guide you.